BKWLD/decoy/README.md

 		]
 	],

 The roles array generates the list of roles on the Admin edit screen.
-The permissions array defines what a user can and can't do. `Can` acts as a whitelist, `cant` as a blacklist.
-You wouldn't use both as `can`s whitelist trumps the blacklist.
+The permissions array defines what a user can and can't do. `Can` acts as a whitelist, `cant` as a blacklist and is dealt with second so it can override `can`.
 The full list of supported actions that can be denied are:

 - create
 - read
 - update
 - destroy
+- publish (set the `visibility`)
 - manage (combines all of the above)